vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==
+[ Specification change ][ Slider ] Removed the aria-label attribute from links, and updated to exclude target and rel attributes when they are empty.

 = 1.94.0 =
 [ Add Block ][ Visual Embed ] Add Visual Embed block.